Horizons-Games/Axolotl-Engine/README.md

 - Add a proportional controller to a Rigidbody.

 **Particle systems**
-- Create a particle system and edit its properties (color, color gradient, number of particles, duration, lifespan, size, rotation, gravity).
+- Create a particle system and edit its properties (velocity, color, color gradient, spawnrate, texture, duration, lifespan, size, rotation, gravity, looping...).
 - Add an emitter, select an emitter shape and customize properties (radius, angle).
 - Add textures and spritesheet animations to a particle system.
+- Initialize almost every property of the particle system using random values.

 **Audio**
 - Create and configure audio sources